threefoldfoundation/threefold_data/content/project/cicolab/cicolab.md

 Arguably, our planet depends upon humans figuring out how to get together and make good decisions together.
 But we don’t yet have the social frameworks or technology to effectively collaborate – we don’t flow as we grow – and we may be “running out of time” much more quickly than most of us realize.
 <br/>
 <br/>
 Generally when we try collaborating between more than three people, we struggle to overcome many barriers.
-These include using various messaging or collaboration tools (Facebook, Telegram, Instagram, etc.) which – by design – do not interoperate.
+These include using various messaging or collaboration tools (Facebook, Telegram, Instagram, etc.) which – by design – do not inter-operate.
 <br/>
 <br/>
 New social operating systems have little insight or grounding in decentralized collective decision-making without top-down power structures.
 Even when people do manage to raise collaborative processes off the ground, projects often crash in flames.